 - Christmas pudding traditionally contained 13 ingredients to represent Jesus and his disciples.

 - Take a turn stirring: families gather together to mix the pudding.
-Each member of the family takes a turn in stirring the mixture whilst making a wish.
-The pudding should be stirred from east to west, in honour of the Magi (Wise Men) who came from the east to visit the baby Jesus.
+Each family member takes a turn in stirring the mixture whilst making a wish.
+The pudding should be stirred from east to west in honour of the Magi (Wise Men) who came from the east to visit the baby Jesus.
 It’s also a good excuse to enjoy a wee dram or a cup of festive mulled wine!

 - The customary garnish of holly represented the crown of thorns, but the holly berries are toxic, so you may wish to pass on that tradition.

 - Adding coins, originally charms, to the pudding was said to bring luck if you found them in your portion on Christmas Day.
 The traditional lucky charms were a silver coin for wealth, a wishbone for luck, a thimble for thrift, a ring for marriage, and an anchor for safe harbour.
 This tradition is similar to Irish Barmbrack which is served at Halloween.

-Mincemeat is so versatile as you can make a variety of holiday treats from just one recipe.
+Mincemeat is so versatile as you can make various holiday treats from just one recipe.

 Fruitcake actually benefits from an even longer time to mature.
 I typically will start marinating my dried fruit in late summer and bake my fruitcakes right after Halloween and start brushing the tops with Port every week before the holidays.

 Even if you start your fruitcake on Stir up Sunday, it will still be infinitely better than store-bought.

 Downton Abbey Treasures for Gift Giving